sushanthm8/Movie-Recommender/README.md

 # Movie-Recommender

-Recommend movies given ratings and genres.
-Using cosine similarity.
+Recommend movies given ratings and genres by using cosine similarity.